 - Winnings from the lottery, pools or betting

 - In the event of someone’s death.
-However, if you inherit something from a deceased relative then you will usually be liable for inheritance tax which is deducted from the estate of the deceased individual.
+However, if you inherit something from a deceased relative, then you will usually be liable for Inheritance Tax which is deducted from the estate of the deceased individual.
+Likewise, you may need to pay Capital Gains Tax if you later dispose of the asset.

 Even if you have assets which are overseas, you will still have to pay Capital Gains Tax.
 In addition, there are further rules to adhere to if you are a UK resident but do not reside in the UK and claim ‘remittance basis’.